 But while it doesn't need to exist, there's no reason it can't exist.
 If two people take the same world concept, and one builds it as a functional world and the other as a story-driven world, you may end up with a very similar end result.
-The difference in worldbuilding approaches doesn't necessarily make a different world - though a functional world will often be more detailed than a story driven one, and be filled with trees that the creator has no intention of ever allowing to be observed.
+The difference in worldbuilding approaches doesn't necessarily make a different world - though a functional world will often be more detailed than a story driven one, can write its own stories.
+The creator must merely observe them play out and record the story that unfolds before them.